 Venice Film Festival best red carpet looks

-The 76th Venice International Film Festival got underway Wednesday.
-And its opening event reminded everyone why this red carpet is considered among the world's most glamorous.
+The 76th Venice International Film Festival is underway.
+And its opening events have reminded everyone why this red carpet is considered among the world's most glamorous.

-As guests arrived at the historic Palazzo del Cinema -- by boat, of course -- onlookers were treated to a display of elegant couture and designer evening wear.
+With guests arriving at the historic Palazzo del Cinema by boat, onlookers have been treated to a display of elegant couture and designer evening wear.

-The night marked Venice's opening screening, an honor this year bestowed on French-Japanese production "The Truth."
+Wednesday night marked Venice's opening screening, an honor this year bestowed on French-Japanese production "The Truth."
 The movie's co-stars Catherine Deneuve and Juliette Binochet were among red carpet's best-dressed, the former in a floor-length dress and sleeveless orange coat by Jean Paul Gaultier, and the latter in a beaded silver satin gown by Armani Privé.

 But there were plenty of other winners from across the worlds of stage, screen and runway.